Flow Equivariant Recurrent Neural Networks: Related Work

 \subsection{Neuroscience and Biologically Inspired Neural Networks}

 \looseness=-1 The study of symmetry has also grown increasingly relevant in the computational neuroscience literature. \cite{NEURIPS2022_65384a01} have studied equivariant representations in biological systems in terms of continuous attractor networks.
 Interestingly, these models also use convolutional recurrent dynamics; however, again, this work only considers static translations and not motion over time.
-Related work in the domain of neuroscience has studied how waves can be used to represent motion explicitly \citep{shaw2023representingstimulusmotionwaves}.
-Interestingly, these waves can be seen to be instantiations of the regular representation of the group action that is used in the hidden state of our FERNN model (see \citep{keller2024spacetimeperspectivedynamicalcomputation} for a description of the high-level intuition for how equivariance, regular representations, and waves are related).
-Waves have also been shown to model visual illusions \citep{waves_illusion, Chemla372763}, and some models have even demonstrated bow-wave like effects in neural fields \citep{GLASER1999137, bow_waves}, arguing that these effects are potentially beneficial for motion detection.
-Scientists have also measured Doppler shifts in neural responses as a function of moving unobserved neural `sources' \citep{Zhang3495}.
-Finally, traveling waves in visual cortex are also known to be induced by movement, such as saccades \citep{ZANOS2015615}, an effect which we believe holds some relation to the representation of the flow action on our FERNN's hidden state.
+Others such as \cite{lindeberg_2013} have developed a general theory for motion equivariant receptive fields in the visual system \citep{lindeberg_2025}, and even built spiking recurrent networks which integrate such filters \citep{pedersen}, yet these models are equivariant only in the encoder portion of the network, not in the recurrence as we propose for FERNNs.

 One class of models which is highly related to the FERNN in both theory and implementation comes from a line of biologically inspired work aiming to learn symmetries from data.
 One of the first models in this category, the Topographic VAE \citep{keller2022topographicvaeslearnequivariant} can be seen as similar to our FERNN but with an explicitly imposed translation flow of a single velocity in the latent space.
 This makes these models equivariant to input transformations which are isomorphic to the translation group on the integers modulo the capsule length.
 Interestingly, the authors find that by simply imposing this translation flow in the latent space, the model learns to encode dataset symmetries into these flows in order to better model the dataset.
 This seems to imply that simply imposing flow symmetries in sequence models without a priori knowledge of the structure of the flow symmetries in the input may still be beneficial.
 Similar results were shown with the Neural Wave Machine \citep{pmlr-v202-keller23a}, where flows in the latent space were implemented implicitly through a bias towards traveling wave dynamics.
 Finally, perhaps most interestingly, related work on traveling waves in simple recurrent neural networks (the wave-RNN) \citep{keller2024travelingwavesencoderecent} and SSMs \citep{10.57736/b30b-8eed} has demonstrated that waves implemented through similar `roll' operations have significant benefits for long-term memory in recurrent neural network architectures.
 Incredibly, these models are identical to translation flow-equivariant RNNs in implementation, but without any mention of equivariance, and applied to an entirely different set of tasks.
 It is therefore of great interest to study if there is something unique to translation flows which benefit memory performance, or if similar performance benefits may be gained from any latent flow symmetry.